Adicwu/vrouter-module-plugin/readme.md

 This plugin is based on vue and splits its router to achieve on-demand packaged runs

+> Used to indirectly deal with the problem of slow webpack hot updates when there are too many routes

 ## Getting Started

 To begin, you'll need to install `vrouter-moudle-plugin`: